Is your Heart at Risk? Obstructive Sleep Apnea and Cardiovascular Health

 Don’t take the risk of missing out on life’s special moments.
 Ask us about a comfortable treatment option today!

-For more information and to find a Koala® Center for Sleep and TMJ Disorders Dentist near you click here.
+For more information and to find a Koala® Center For Sleep & TMJ Disorders Dentist near you click here.

 – Other Lifestyle Changes to Improve OSA

 – Sticking to a Consistent Sleep Schedule and Routine Changes in Sleep Position

 – Avoiding Caffeine or Heavy Meals